To succeed and thrive, businesses need a reliable water supply.

 But challenges such as rising water consumption, pollution and unstable precipitation exacerbated by climate change are putting water sources under increasing pressure – and that can impact companies profoundly.

-This year, CDP’s Global Water Report found that 75% of companies disclosing to CDP now report water risk exposure – a number that has continued to rise over the years.
+This year, CDP’s Global Water Report found that 75% of companies disclosing consistently to CDP over the past four years now report water risk exposure – a number that has continued to rise over the years.

 Water-dependent companies are likely to be acutely aware of the risks they face, and more and more are setting targets to use water more efficiently.
 But until now, those companies had little guidance on how to set robust water targets that reflect local context – and as any site manager will know, the specific water concerns of one facility can vary greatly from others in a different location.